Chronic Kidney Disease

 Blood pressure medication

 Lowers blood pressure.
 (Amlodipine) High blood pressure can occur secondary to kidney disease or can be a primary condition.
-In either case, it may worsen or cause progression of renal disease if not treated.
+In either case, it may worsen or cause the progression of renal disease if not treated.

 Supplementing fluids reverses dehydration and reduces the concentration of waste products in the blood which can improve how your cat feels.
 For severe dehydration, intravenous fluids (in the hospital) are needed.
 For maintenance of hydration at home, we often teach owners how to give injections of a balanced electrolyte solution under the skin.
 Adding water to food can also help.